Koten Kokyusho

 The Institute of Japanese Classics Research (皇典講究所, Kōten Kōkyūsho) was a central government organization for the training of the Shinto priesthood in Japan.
 It was established by the Meiji Government in 1882 as the successor organization to the Bureau of Shinto Affairs.
+Prince Arisugawa Takahito was its first head.

 Under pressure from the Occupation Policy by the postwar GHQ, it was dissolved in 1946.
 The Association of Shinto Shrines was established and merged the National Association of Shinto Priests, Jingu-kyo, and Institute of Divinities into the same organization.
 Kokugakuin University Foundation (the predecessor of Kokugakuin University) was then established as a stand-alone corporation.

-Prince Arisugawa Takahito was the first leader of it

 Overview

 This school was opened as an institution to carry out the indoctrination of the Imperial Way to the masses as part of the religious policy of the Meiji era, when State Shinto was established.
 In 1890, the organization expanded the educational business and opened Kokugakuin.

 After its establishment, as part of its business, it began publishing the Imperial Lectures from 1889 (1889) February.
 In 1890 (Meiji 23), a compilation project of Koji Ruien was carried out.
 The Engishiki was also compiled, and in 1931 (Showa 6), a revised Engishiki was published to commemorate the 1,000th anniversary of the Engishiki compilation.
 The Ministry of Home Affairs was commissioned to train priests and priesthoods, and the Imperial Institute and Kokugakuin University Press published many reference books for the priesthood qualification examination.

 With the establishment of the Kyodo Shoku, the priesthood was abolished as a teaching ministry, and the main duties of the priesthood were limited to rituals.
 Shinto priests who wanted to preach doctrine were marginalised into Sect Shinto.
 The state continued to treat Shinto as a non-religious institution due to Secular Shrine Theory, while the priesthood continued to perform official state rituals.
 When the foundation eventually developed into an incorporated foundation and the appearance of Shinto as the state religion came to an end and management became difficult, it was jointly run by private organizations related to shrine with the cooperation of Shintoists, along with the Dainippon Jingikai (大日本神祇会) and Jingū Hōsaikai (神宮奉斎会), until then.